aramislupan/Final-SpringBoot-Project/README.md

 The overall objective of the project is to create a Spring Boot API, with utilisation of supporting tools, methodologies, and technologies, that encapsulates all fundamental and practical modules covered during training.
 Specifically, the project aims to create a Spring Boot API using Java, a managed database hosted locally or within the Cloud (H2 or MySQL) and the ability of making API calls (Postman) and checking persistence (Workbench or H2 console).

-The projects main objective is to create a Country Information Database that is used to store information of countries in the world including their capital city, continent where they are located and it's overall population.
+The application main objective is to create a Country Information Database that is used to store information of countries in the world including their capital city, continents location and overall country population.

 ### How I expected the challenge to go?